calebmsword/javascript-notes/type-checking.md

 Try using this function on various objects.
 The result probably looks something like `"[object Object]"`.
 If you create an instance of a `Date`, you get `"[object Date]"`.

 This is a tempting tool for type-checking native JavaScript classes because the specification requires that many native classes return a specific string.
+These classes are `Array`, `Function`, `Error`, `Boolean`, `Number`, `String`, `Date`, `RegExp`, `Object`, and the `arguments` object implicitly passed to functions.
 However, if the object has, anywhere in its prototype chain, the property `Symbol.toStringTag` and its value is a string, the result of `Object.prototype.toString.call` will change.
 For example:

 ```javascript
 const date = new Date();